Chapter 10.16

 10.16.010 Travel trailer defined.

-A “travel trailer” within the meaning of this chapter is defined as a motor vehicle or portable vehicular structure that is capable of being hauled or is hauled on the highways by a motor vehicle, is designed or intended for casual or short-term human occupancy for travel, recreational or vacation uses, and is identified by a model number, serial number, or vehicle registration number.
+A "travel trailer" within the meaning of this chapter is defined as a motor vehicle of portable vehicular structure that is capable of being hauled or is hauled on the highways by a motor vehicle including recreational vehicles, designed or intended for casual or short-term human occupancy for travel, recreational or vacation uses, and is identified by a model number, serial number or vehicle registration number.
 (Ord.
+565 §5, 2014: Ord.
 318 §1, 1997: Ord.
 A-254 §1, 1959)

-10.16.020 Occupancy of travel trailer prohibited outside of trailer parks--Exception.
+10.16.020 Occupancy of travel trailer and recreational vehicles is prohibited outside of trailer parks--Exception.

-It is unlawful for any person, firm or corporation to occupy any travel trailer upon real property within the limits of the town as a dwelling, or place of business, except at regularly established trailer courts; provided, however, incidental occupancy of a travel trailer shall be permitted in residential zones only.
-“Incidental occupancy” as used herein shall mean occupancy in conjunction with an occupied residence and for a period not to exceed thirty days in any calendar year.
+It is unlawful for any person, firm or corporation to occupy any travel trailer within the limits of the town as a dwelling, or place of business, except at regularly established trailer courts; provided, however, incidental occupancy of a "travel trailer" and/or dry tent camping shall be permitted in residential zones only.
+"Incidental occupancy" as used herein shall mean occupancy in conjunction with an occupied residence and for a period not to exceed thirty days in any calendar year.
+Occasional occupancy during special events may be allowed on commercial and residential streets.
 (Ord.
+565 §6, 2014: Ord.
 367 §21, 2001: Ord.
 318 §2, 1997: Ord.
 A-254 §2, 1959)

 10.16.030 Parking on streets or lots.